 Insulin resistance is spreading quickly amongst men.

-The sad thing is that many men don’t realize they have it.
+The sad thing is that many men don’t realize they have insulin resistance.

 What exactly is insulin resistance?

 Insulin resistance is a condition where the pancreas does not produce sufficient amounts of insulin, or the insulin it produces does not work properly.
 Since insulin is the hormone that controls our blood sugar levels, this can have a devastating effect on our health.

 Problems that go hand-in-hand with insulin resistance are high blood sugar levels, obesity, and diabetes.

 What causes insulin resistance?

 Insulin resistance usually develops due to an unhealthy lifestyle, which includes poor eating habits and being inactive.

 Insulin resistance among men is on the rise, so there are certain symptoms and signs that you should be in the lookout for.

 What are the signs of insulin resistance in men?